 Illinois began taking steps to improve the legal process for same-sex couples before the nationwide approval of same-sex marriage.
 However, there was (and still is) still much to be achieved.
 Legislation sought to improve their circumstances.
 Thanks to the new changes, these couples may now legally seek divorce, allocation of parental responsibilities, and parenting time through the courts in Illinois in the very same manner as all other couples.
 However, these families may still face unique challenges in their family law case.
 As such, assistance from an experienced family law attorney is highly encouraged when dealing with divorce, allocation of parental responsibility, parenting time, or adoption.

 Skilled Legal Assistance to Help You Navigate the Complexities of Family Law

 While, in many ways, the new laws have improved the lives of families, they may also add another layer of complexity for some.
 Furthermore, missteps or failure to comply with the laws, processes, or regulations could have negative consequences for parents or couples during or after their divorce or allocation of parental responsibilities case.
 A skilled family law attorney can help.

-Backed by more than 35 years of experience, Mevorah Law LLC is dedicated to helping you effectively and successfully navigate the complexities of your family law case.
+Backed by more than 40 years of experience, Mevorah & Giglio Law Offices is dedicated to helping you effectively and successfully navigate the complexities of your family law case.
 Committed to helping your family achieve the most favorable outcome, we provide compassionate, high-quality legal services to families throughout DuPage County.
 To ask how we can help with your family law case, contact our Lombard family law attorneys and schedule a free initial consultation.
 Call us at 630-932-9100 today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: